anelson0112/rgb/README.md

     a.
 Curiosity, need to be curious to weed through a bunch of code like that, it's interesting to see how everything changes.
         Initiative, need to have the drive to go work on it alone.
         Deal with Uncertainty, looking at something not knowing how it will turn out, is great learning.
+We have to overcome the fear of not understanding to get what we can out of it.
         Observation Skills, that seem to be the main objective of this excercise.
         Engage in Analasys, a lot of what happens when I do this, what is the outcome if I do that.
+        Reflective learning, taking what we learn and absorbing that, so that we can better understand the processes when we put them into practice.

 7. Push your changes to Git.